 - Reduced ejaculation: Production of semen is reduced in prostate cancer, leading to reduced ejaculation.

 - Erectile dysfunction: Severe cases of prostate cancer can also suffer from erectile dysfunctions.

-Prostate cancer treatment: Now a days, various methods are applied for the prostate cancer treatment.
+Prostate cancer treatment: Nowadays, various methods are applied to prostate cancer treatment.

 - Watchful monitoring: Prostate cancer spreads slowly.
 It does not show early symptoms.
 A person should regularly visit the physician for the medical checkups regarding enlarged prostate, specifically after the age of 40 years.

 - Radical Prostatectomy: Radical Prostatectomy is the surgical removal of the prostate It is the fastest method of prostate cancer treatment.

 - Brachytherapy: In this, radioactive ovule is implanted in the prostate.
 This treatment is based on targeted radiation therapy.

 - Intensity-modulated radiation therapy: In this therapy, the beams of different intensities are applied to the growth in the prostate.
 The subject receives the radiation in combination with the hormone therapy for 4 to 6 months.
 The treatment plan depends upon the individual cases and the severity of cancer.

 - Androgen deprivation therapy (ADT): It is also known as androgen suppression therapy.
 Androgen is male hormones that can stimulate cancer cells.
 ADT is a treatment which reduces the effects of androgens.

 Benign prostatic hyperplasia (BPH): Enlargement of the prostate is the second leading prostate complication in aged males.
 It is also called as benign prostatic hyperplasia (BPH).
 It is not the form of prostate cancer, but a normal part of the aging process.
 The cells in the prostate gland start multiplying leading to increase in its size.